tasmota/docs/docs/NeoPool.md

 :---|:---
 NPBoost<a id="NPBoost"></a>|`{<state>}`<BR>get/set boost mode (state = `0..2`).
 Get if state is omitted, otherwise set accordingly  `<state>`:<ul><li>`0` - disable boost mode</li><li>`1` - enable boost mode (without redox control)</li><li>`2` - enable boost mode (with redox control)</li></ul>
 NPAux<x\><a id="NPAux"></a>|`{<state>}`<BR>get/set auxiliary relay <x\> (state = `0..2`).
 Get if state is omitted, otherwise set accordingly  `<state>`:<ul><li>`0` - switch off auxiliary relay</li><li>`1` - switch on auxiliary relay</li></ul>
+NPVersion<a id="NPVersion"></a>|Get the firmware info as array (normally firmware version and creation date)

-The class members `NPBoost` and `NPAux` can also be used as templates for further commands.
+The class can be used as a template for further commands.

 Store the following code into a Tasmota file by using the WebGUI "Console" / "Manage File system".